Central Coast Council has developed a Draft Council Affordable Housing Land (CAHL) Proposal which is currently on Exhibition.

 - Post: PO Box 21, Gosford, NSW 2250

-- or the online submission form (preferred).
+- or the online submission form (now closed).

 Something you need to know: Under the Government Information (Public Access) Act, 2009 (GIPA ACT), members of the public can seek access to the submissions and council cannot give assurance that the document will remain confidential.